Norwegian Pavilion in Brussels World Exhibition / Sverre Fehn

 Nordic Pavilion History

-In 1958 a competition was held to design the Nordic Countries Pavilion for the Venice Biennale to host Sweden, Norway, and Finland.
+In 1958, a competition was held to design the Nordic Countries Pavilion for the Venice Biennale to host Sweden, Norway, and Finland.
 Three architects were invited: the Swedish Klas Anshelm, the Norwegian Sverre Fehn, and the Finnish Reima Pietila.
-In 1959 Sverre Fehn was declared the winner, and by 1962 the Pavilion was completed.
+In 1959, Sverre Fehn was declared the winner, and by 1962, the Pavilion was completed.

-The Nordic Pavilion sits across from the Pavilion for Venezuela (literally, “little Venice”), designed by Carlo Scarpa, that eminently Venetian architect.
+The Nordic Pavilion sits across from the Pavilion for Venezuela (literally, “little Venice”), designed by Carlo Scarpa, an eminently Venetian architect.
 The similarities between Fehn and Scarpa were clear.
 It is interesting to remember that Scarpa once described himself as “a man of Byzantium who came to Venice by way of Greece.”
-One can claim that Sverre Fehn is a man of “Morocco who went to Oslo by way of Venice.”
+One can claim that Sverre Fehn is a man from “Morocco who went to Oslo by way of Venice.”

 Exterior of the building